sentinel-hub/eo-grow-examples/GEM/docs/scaling_eo_pipelines.md

 }
 ```

-Particularly the `StorageManager` is responsible for well structured experiments when doing research.
+Particularly the `StorageManager` is responsible for well-structured experiments when doing research.
 All the sub-folders of the project are reflected by the manager, in the code referenced by the keys
 from the config, and the config itself provides a description of where is (what kind of) data.